 Summit also offers something rarely seen on cruise ships, thanks to Celebrity’s partnership with the American Ballet Theater.
 Not only can you take in a ballet performance (at which you can, as did I, wonder how the heck they manage to remain on tippy-toe — which I now know is called “en pointe” — on a moving ship!) but sign up for a class.

-Wander the ship after dinner, and you’ll find live music at various venues.
+Wander the ship after dinner and find live music at various venues.
 Want to dance to music only you can hear?
 Hit the poolside Silent Disco.
-During the day, there’s usually a live band entertaining folks around the pool.
+During the day, a live band usually entertains guests around the pool.

 Spa and Fitness

-Directly outside of the spa is the solarium that offers a thalassotherapy pool and complimentary healthy eating options at the Spa Cafe.
+Directly outside the spa is the solarium, offering a thalassotherapy pool and complimentary healthy eating options at the Spa Cafe.

 Let’s be honest: Celebrity is not necessarily the most kid-friendly cruise line.
-That’s not to say children aren’t welcome and parents won’t find things to keep them busy, but there aren’t waterslides, kiddie pools and splash zones on Summit (or other ships in the fleet, for that matter).
-Camp at Sea is Celebrity’s kid club, and the spa teams up with them to offer mini manicures, pedicures and the like.
-There’s also an arcade as well as ping pong, basketball and more for the whole family.
+That’s not to say children aren’t welcome and parents won’t find things to keep them busy, but there aren’t waterslides, kiddie pools, and splash zones on Summit (or other ships in the fleet, for that matter).
+Camp at Sea is Celebrity’s kid club, and the spa teams up with them to offer mini manicures, pedicures, and the like.
+There’s also an arcade, ping pong, basketball, and more for the whole family.